navcoin/KnowledgeBase/content/NavCoin Core/Redirect your stakes.en.md

 ---
-title: How to redirect your stakes
+title: How to Redirect Your Stakes
 date: "2019-10-23"
 ---